Gravitational Wave Astronomy With TianQin: Birth and growth of MBHs

 More importantly, the new BH will have a recoil velocity.
 When this velocity has a component that is parallel to the disk plane, the disk’s dynamics are strongly impacted, giving rise to relativistic shocks that generate EM radiation.
 Based on hydrodynamical simulation, \citet{corrales10} estimates that the luminosity rises steadily on the time-scale of months, and reaches a few $\times 10^{43}$ erg s$^{-1}$, corresponding to about 10 percent of the Eddington luminosity of the central binary SMBH.
 Moreover, depending on the orientation of the kick, the recoiled BH may capture and carry with it a significant fraction of the disk.
 The enhanced energy release, from both the circularization of the ``kicked'' disk material and its subsequent accretion.
 The luminosity can increase to $\sim 10^{43}$ erg s$^{-1}$ for a near-in-plane kick of $\sim 10^3$ km s$^{-1}$~\cite{rossi10}.\\

 Ultimately, rapid cooperation between GW detectors and time-domain sky surveys is critical for enabling multimessenger discoveries.
 Timely localization of sources plays an important role, particularly if we want to detect pre-merger signatures of MBH binaries.
 These detections will provide host galaxy identification, and redshift measurements, thus turning MBH merger detections into standard sirens and probes of cosmological model parameters~\cite{2005ApJ...629...15H,haiman_xin_2023}.
-The real-time transmission and analysis of the gravitational wave data will play a key role in the multi-messenger identification and research on the MBH binary mergers.
+The real-time transmission and analysis of the GW data will play a key role in the multi-messenger identification and research on the MBH binary mergers.
 The TianQin's geocentric orbit makes it much easier for ground receivers to collect and have all-day coverage of the TianQin data, allowing a real-time data downlink workflow.
 A proof-of-principle method has been implemented, indicating that the merging MBH binaries can be identified and measured on the fly, with a refresh time as short as one hour, depicting a promising future for a multi-messenger observation with TianQin~\cite{chen_lyu_2024}.
+Joint EM-GW signatures of MBHs in AGN disks are further analyzed in Section~\ref{subsubsec:eimriem}.